rkaunismaa/LangChain-Playground/README.md

 Really experiencing how much the llm results can vary from one run to another ... it is really helpful to run the cell multiple times to see this, especially when using a local model!

+And even if you are able to run the cell without errors, it is still important you actually look at the results to confirm if the model is working as expected.

+Yeah.
+You need to run the cell multiple times to see the results change ... and understand how the model is working ...

 ## Sunday, April 14, 2024

 Starting to go through the [LangChain v0.1.0](https://www.youtube.com/playlist?list=PLfaIDFEXuae0gBSJ9T0w7cu7iJZbH3T31) videos on YouTube by Harrison Chase.
 This content is from January 2024 ...